Basic

 Usage

-applies a ripple effect on click, except if
+Hover applies a hover effect on mouse-over.
+Ripple applies a ripple effect on click, except if

-will result in a more compact vertical padding of the item items to save space.
+ExpandOnDoubleClick is set.
+Dense will result in a more compact vertical padding of the item items to save space.

-will prevent all interaction with any items.
+Disabled will prevent all interaction with any items.

 only a double-click will expand or collapse the subtrees.
-Additionally, a OnDoubleClick
+Additionally, a OnDoubleClick callback can be assigned to set a custom double click behaviour.

 Applications